We are very excited to facilitate our 2019 Initiator Training program in India, led by Jillian Lavender,

 - Make your deposit

 Jillian began her career leading global publishing companies in Sydney, Paris and London.
 She learned to meditate in 1993 while living in Sydney and practiced consistently throughout her business career.
 In 2002 Jillian left her corporate job and moved to Flagstaff, Arizona to train as a teacher of Vedic Meditation with her teacher, Thom Knoles.
 After 14 months of one-on-one tuition, she returned to London to build up her meditation practice and private coaching work.
 Along with her partner Michael Miller, she founded London Meditation Centre and New York Meditation Center.
 Jillian’s writing has appeared in MindBodyGreen, The Conversation, numerous magazines and in her own blog.
-Jillian and Michael have a daughter and are based in London, UK.
+Jillian and Michael have a daughter and are based in London.

 Light grew up in Montgomery, Alabama and lived and worked in Chicago, New York and Europe before settling in Santa Monica, California.
 In 2004 he was invited to a meditation talk where he met Thom Knoles, his meditation teacher, guru and mentor.
 Light studied with Thom for several years before joining him in India to train to become a meditation teacher.
 He now travels the world teaching Vedic Meditation to everyone from bankers, artists, and politicians, to CEOs, care takers, and comedians.
 Light is also author of The Inner Gym book series, a regular contributor to MindBodyGreen, a TEDx speaker, and founder of The Shine Movement.